 Camp 2 to Camp 3, Lhotse Wall: About 6 hours get you from Camp 2 there.
 Again, this is assuming you'll be able to just do your thing, and it's not a fun place to be.

-Summit day, if you manage to get out before midnight, you're in luck.
+Summit day, if you manage to get out before midnight, you're in luck (Everest expedition!).
+You get to see the mount everest summit view here.
 If Hillary Step isn't backed up, you'll be done and one summit pin richer in about 10 to 14 hours.
 If you can't make it to the summit before 1pm you won't make it, so there's very little that can extend this leg unless bad stuff happens.

 Day 1: Kathmandu 1340m